 BayREN will also carry out complementary regional marketing for the program.
 This will include social media posts, regional email outreach, and announcements and presentations at regional meetings including BayREN’s Codes & Standards Program’s quarterly Forums.

-The Integrated Energy Services public sector program may also refer projects to the Decarbonization Showcase if appropriate.
+BayREN’s Integrated Energy Services program may also refer projects to the TDS program if appropriate.

 The Decarbonization Showcase service will prioritize facilities that serve equity priority communities, based on either facility type or geographic location.
 At the same time, the Showcase will aim to include a variety of types of projects, so that case studies can be prepared for a variety of different building types.
 The criteria for identifying projects and the process for giving them priority will be developed as part of the program launch activities.